New York Theft Crime Defense Attorney

 What is a Theft Crime?

 Theft crimes are broad in scope and appear in a variety of situations.
 Cases of theft are sometimes referred to as “larceny.”
-While property theft is often the first that comes to mind, the phrase theft crime also includes less obvious forms of stealing such as embezzlement and identity theft.
+While property theft is often the first that comes to mind, the phrase “theft crime” also includes less obvious forms of stealing such as embezzlement and identity theft.

 The Gallucci Law Firm handles all types of theft crimes in New York and New Jersey.
-Learn more below about some of the most common forms of theft crimes that our lawyers handle on a daily basis.

-Types of theft crimes include shoplifting or petty theft, grand theft, burglary, robbery, auto theft, larceny, and identify theft.
+Learn more below about some of the most common forms of theft crimes, including shoplifting or petty theft, grand theft, burglary, robbery, auto theft, larceny, and identity theft.

-Grand Larceny is taking another person’s property that does not belong to you that is of relatively high value, which varies by state.
+Grand larceny is taking another person’s property that does not belong to you that is of relatively high value, which varies by state.
 Grand larceny is often categorized as a felony.

-Shoplifting is theft, however instead of taking something without consent from a person, one is intentionally taking items from a retail establishment without consent.
+Shoplifting is theft; however, instead of taking something without consent from a person, one is intentionally taking items from a retail establishment without consent.
 Penalties can depend on the value of the merchandise taken.

-The theft or attempted theft of an automobile without the consent of the owner.
+Auto-theft is theft or attempted theft of an automobile without the consent of the owner.
 Car thefts are a major contributor to annual property losses in the United States.

 While most of the aforementioned crimes are considered serious offenses, the monetary value of the amount stolen ultimately determines the severity of the charge.
 For identity theft, this can also mean reputational damages.
 Criminal history and any aggravating or mitigating factors can also affect the theft charge.
 Offenders found guilty of misdemeanor thefts usually experience minor fines or court-ordered probation.
 Jail time of up to one year may occur but is highly unlikely for misdemeanor convictions.
 Felony convictions, however, are much more serious and often include fines up to $100,000 and significant jail time.